 In 2017, a review of the Births, Deaths, Marriages Act led by then-Internal Affairs Minister Peter Dunne was presented to parliament.
 One amendment to this Act was to make it easier for trans and non-binary people to self-identify.

 - Allow people to specify if they want to be registered as male, female, intersex, or X. At the moment, ‘M’ (male) and ‘F’ (female) are the only two options available to choose from.
 ‘I’ (indeterminate - neither female nor male) can only be listed if your doctor recorded your sex as this when you were born.

 - A court hearing or medical evidence would no longer be required in the application.
 All you would need to do is swear a statutory declaration saying you intend to continue to identify as a person of the nominated sex and understand the consequences of the application.

-But the bill was postponed by the next Internal Affairs Minister Tracey Martin in 2019, and it hasn’t been picked up since.
+But in 2019 the progress of the bill was postponed by then-Internal Affairs Minister, NZ First MP Tracey Martin, and it hasn’t been picked up since.

-Tracey Martin said in a statement at the time that she deferred the amendments because "significant changes" had been made to the bill regarding gender self-identification which had occurred "without adequate public consultation".
+At the time in 2019, Tracey Martin said in a statement that she deferred the amendments because "significant changes" had been made to the bill regarding gender self-identification which had occurred "without adequate public consultation".

 Bob McCoskrie, the national director of the conservative lobby group Family First NZ also welcomed the deferral because he believed the proposed bill would make birth certificates “a political tool to further unscientific gender ideology.”